akilmarshall/gauge-vision/README.md

 - [tutorial\_py\_houghcircles](https://docs.opencv.org/4.x/da/d53/tutorial_py_houghcircles.html)
 - [cv2.HoughCircles()](https://docs.opencv.org/4.x/dd/d1a/group__imgproc__feature.html#ga47849c3be0d0406ad3ca45db65a25d2d)

+### Crop

+With the values from CHT the raw image is cropped to isolate the gauge's face simplifying the task.

 ### Edge Detection

 Edge detection is being done as a preprocessing step for the line detection step.